 On the other hand, if you are interested in getting full genome or exome sequences of humans, you may be interested in another emerging trend: the centralization and growing of sequencing centers concerned with reducing costs by taking advantage of their focused expertise and economies of scale.

 Despite what a sequencing platform vendor may tell you, every system comes with its quirks and issues.
-From the sample prep, to loading and unloading the sequencer, to monitoring and processing the bioinformatics pipeline, there are a lot of places for the process to go wrong and time and money to be wasted.
+From the sample prep to loading and unloading the sequencer, to monitoring and processing the bioinformatics pipeline, there are a lot of places for the process to go wrong and time and money to be wasted.
 But, on the other hand, if you take a page out of the book of highly efficient manufacturers of the 21st century, you can see amazing consistency and accuracy with a process of continuous improvement in place.

-By focusing on just human whole genome or whole exome sample processing, you gain the expertise in providing the best quality data capable of the underlying technology.
+By focusing on just the human whole genome or whole exome sample processing, you gain the expertise in providing the best quality data capable of the underlying technology.
 Complete Genomics has taken it one step further, building their sequencing service around their own unique sequencing chemistry and hardware to have complete control over every step of the process.
 This would be a good place to raise the flag that just having an outsourced service provider does not eliminate the potential for batch effects and poor study design to confound your downstream analysis.
 I will talk more about this in Part 2 with the discussion of the analysis of sequence data.

-An often undervalued part of the production of quality sequence data is the bioinformatics pipeline that takes the raw reads from the machine and does the assembly or alignment to a reference genome and finally calls the variants or differences between the consensus sequence of the sample and reference genome.
+An often undervalued part of the production of quality sequence data is the bioinformatics pipeline that takes the raw reads from the machine and does the assembly or alignment to a reference genome and finally calls the variants or differences between the consensus sequence of the sample and the reference genome.
 Single purpose software tools used in the pipeline have been rapidly developed by the sequencing centers themselves and other bioinformatics researchers.
-Though built on these open source tools for the most part, the expertise and compute power required to run this pipeline benefits greatly from the economies of scale and specialization of the sequence service providers.
+Though built on these open source tools, for the most part, the expertise and computing power required to run this pipeline benefits greatly from the economies of scale and specialization of the sequence service providers.

 Though not immediately obvious, we can now see that both the democratization of sequencing and the centralization of sequencing through service providers each fulfill their own complementary market needs.
 If your research is focused on human samples, and you want to do large runs covering whole exomes or genomes, it makes sense to consider the benefits of sequencing services both in terms of price and quality.